agarciadom/mps-m2m-mdenet-training/README.md

 Materials for an MDENet training session on M2M transformations with Jetbrains MPS.

-For the full, finished transformations, check the `full-version` tag.
+For the full, finished transformations shown on the slides, check the `full-version` tag.

+For a more advanced OO2DB transformation and a `tree2xml` transformation, check the `oo2db-full` tag.